PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

 committed our pump stack design to a series of blueprints using the Picturefort utility so you don't have to!

-* Download Pump Stack - Quickfort - DF Magma Tutorial.xlsx to a
+* Extract Pump Stack - Quickfort - DF Magma Tutorial.xlsx to a
   convenient location.
 We will use this file as a blueprint to dig the casing and place the pumps and doors.
 * Run the Quickfort utility from the DF Starter Pack window, found in